BY CK Lam

 Happy Duan Wu Festival to everyone!

-The Duan Wu festival is celebrated on every 5th day of the 5th month, and it falls on June 23 this year.
-During this festival, many will be busy preparing the chang (glutinous rice dumpling), and with many people buying them.
+The Duan Wu festival is celebrated on every 5th day of the 5th month, and for this year, it falls on June 23.
+During this festival, many will be busy preparing the chang themselves (glutinous rice dumpling), and also many will be buying them from the shops.

-There are various types of chang with savory fillings wrapped in bamboo leaf.
+There are various types of chang with savory fillings.
 Besides the tau chang and bak chang which are sold throughout the year, there is also the giant dumpling which is available only during the dumpling festival.

-The pyramid-shaped bak chang (pork dumpling) is made with a filling of fried glutinous rice seasoned with dark soya sauce, mushrooms, Chinese chestnuts, pork belly and salted egg yolk.
-The savory chang is steamed to a sticky chewy texture and comes with a sweet and chili sauce.
+The pyramid-shaped bak chang (pork dumpling) is made with a filling of fried glutinous rice seasoned with dark soya sauce, mushrooms, Chinese chestnuts, pork belly and a salted egg yolk.
+The savory chang is steamed to a sticky chewy texture and comes with an accompanying sweet chili sauce.

 Back by popular demand every year during the Duan Wu Festival is the giant glutinous rice dumpling which originated from Guangzhou, China.
 The wrapping for this squarish chang is the lotus and bamboo leaves.
 This dumpling weighing almost 1kg cost a whooping RM40.
 The size is great for sharing between a family of four to six.

-It comes with a great variety of ingredients, roast duck, roast pork, chicken, Chinese chestnuts, mushrooms, dried oyster, dried shrimps, two salted egg yolk, mung beans and soy-flavoured glutinous rice.
-The steaming time is much longer, boiled for a total of eight hours.
-The combination of ingredients give a nice fragrance to the glutinous rice.
+The quarish chang comes with a great variety of ingredients, roast duck, roast pork, chicken, Chinese chestnuts, mushrooms, dried oysters, dried shrimps, two salted egg yolks, mung beans and soy-flavoured glutinous rice.
+The steaming time is much longer – a total of eight hours.

 Sharing-size dumpling @RM40

-If you feel like buying chang for this dumpling festival or just feel like having one, Cintra Food Corner is the place to go to.
-Besides chang, this place also sells assorted snacks of steamed yam cake and soothing red bean tong-sui (sweet dessert) with hints of dried mandarin orange peel.
+Cintra Food Corner also offers assorted snacks – steamed yam cake and soothing red bean tong-sui (sweet dessert) prepared with hints of dried mandarin orange peel.